 Signs You Need to Repair Your Chimney Flashing

-Properly installed chimney flashing can last up to 30 years.
+Properly installed chimney or roof flashing can last up to 30 years.
 Lifespan is determined by surrounding details like where you live, shape and size of your chimney, and the materials used to make it.
 Knowing what year your house was constructed helps keep track of the life of your chimney.

 - Leaking from the inside or outside of the chimney

 - Sounds and evidence of dripping, like puddles

 - Discolored bricks